FlockOfBirds/listview-swipe-out/README.md

 <img src="/assets/ListViewSwipeAdvanced.png" width="250">

+ - Default style, could be overwritten in CSS:
+    - The 'foreground' will white #FFFFF
+    - The 'background' will light light gray #d3d3d3
+    - The 'background after swipe' gray #808080
+  - Custom style applied to the .mx-listview-item should also be applied to:
+    - .swipe-foreground
+    - .swipe-background
+    - .swipe-background-after

 ## Known issues
  - Swipe should be horizontal.
 When moved too much, it will cancel the swipe.
+ - The 'Open page' should contain a page that has a dataview of the type 'Item entity' or non at all.
+However this is not check by the modeler nor the widget in runtime.

 ## Issues
 Please report issues at https://github.com/mendixlabs/listview-swipe/issues